 One school-based CSE program reported a sustained improvement in consistent condom use, but an independent replication study found no positive effects and significant negative effects.
-Three other programs produced a 12-month increase in frequency of condom use (a less-protective behavior), but independent studies to replicate these results were not available.
+Three other programs produced a 12-month increase in frequency of condom use (a less-protective behavior), but studies that replicate these results were not available.

-- a.
-Consistent Condom Use (the most-protective condom behavior) - Of the six studies that measured consistent condom use (CCU) 12 months after the intervention, only one school-based CSE program, ¡Cuídate!, produced a sustained increase for the target population of teens in a study by the program's developers. - Notably, this finding of a 12-month improvement in CCU seemed to be undermined by data from the same study.
-(See Section A5, Evidence from Replication Studies of School-Based CSE Programs.) - However, an independent replication study of ¡Cuídate! found no short-term or sustained effects on teen condom use and a significant negative effect.
-(See Section A6, Negative Program Effects by School-Based CSE.) - b.
-Other Condom Use (frequency, use at last intercourse, etc.) - Of the 12 school-based CSE studies that measured a sustained (12-month) effect on lessprotective measures of condom use, such as frequency, three programs found significant improvement 12 months after the program in studies by the program's developers (HIV Prevention Interventions, Safer Choices, and Making Proud Choices). - However, independent replication studies to test these initial results are not available. - c.
+- Of the six studies that measured consistent condom use (CCU) 12 months after the intervention, only one school-based CSE program, ¡Cuídate!, produced a sustained increase for the target population of teens, in a study by the program's developers.40 - Notably, this finding of a 12-month improvement in CCU seemed to be undermined by data from the same study.
+(See Section A5, Evidence from Replication Studies of School-Based CSE Programs.) - However, an independent replication study of ¡Cuídate! found no short-term or sustained effects on teen condom use and a significant negative effect-an increase in sexual activity.41 (See Section A6, Negative Program Effects by School-Based CSE.)

+b.
+Other Measures of Condom Use (frequency, use at last intercourse, etc.)

+- Of the 12 school-based CSE studies that measured a sustained (12-month) effect on less-protective measures of condom use, such as frequency, three programs found significant improvement 12 months after the program in studies by the program's developers (HIV Prevention Interventions, Safer Choices, and Making Proud Choices).42 - However, replication studies to test these initial results are not available.

+c.
 Unprotected Sex